virgileNeu/SMM/README.md

 The project with be released with vizualisations using Folium or Javascript.
 We will create multiple interactive maps that will contain the following informations.

 ###Attendance Map
 The attendance map is a heat-map containing the medium attendance of concert place for each year.
-The idea is to display the evolution and popularity of festivals in Switzerland (Montreux Jazz, Paléo, Frauenfeld..), as well as the evolution of concert places : number of public institutions per city, size, etc.
+The idea is to display the evolution of genre and popularity of festivals in Switzerland (Montreux Jazz, Paléo, Frauenfeld..), as well as the evolution of concert places : number of public institutions per city, size, etc.

 ###Genre evolution
 We can use attendance map to display the number of events of a certain genre in Switzerland.
 A heat map of colors symbolizing the genre of music will be displayed, and a slider under the map will allow the user to observe the evolution of music in Switzerland across time.
 Some side options will be available : select only one genre to display (observing the evolution of only one genre), compare two genres, and a "play" button to automatically observe the dynamic of the genres.

-###Artist popularity
+###Artist popularity/genre evolution
+Using data from the line-up, wikipedia or even twitter, we will be able to observe the popularity of a certain artiste.
+A search bar will be available to the user to perform search on the artist he/she wants.
+Using the interactive map, we can observe the evolution of an artiste across the time, if he/she came to Switzerland several times in a year, etc.

+More ideas can be explored, such as displaying an pieplot of genres of an artist.

 ##Timeplan